- Home

 Pathway 2 pupils will have gained qualifications in numeracy and literacy at Key Stage 4 and are now looking to enhance these outcomes to further support college and job applications when they move on from the Sixth Form.

-Pathway 2 students work towards Independent Living units that will develop skills in relation to a range of topics, such as: managing money, my role in the community, food and health, problem-solving, safety and hygiene, and self understanding.
+Students work towards Independent Living units that will develop skills in relation to a range of topics, such as: managing money, my role in the community, food and health, problem-solving and self understanding.

 The young people in Pathway 2 will be confident young adults who look forward to their next steps in life and are fully prepared to access supported college courses as a stepping stone to job-related learning and employment.